jwyce/woofinder/README.md

 ## Tech Stack and Decisions

-- **TypeScript** - TypeScript enables me to move faster and make less mistakes.
+- **TypeScript** - Types enable me to move faster and make less mistakes.
 - **Vite + React** - Since I don't own the server and the project is relatively small, I chose to forgo a server rendering framework (like Next.js) and instead use [Vite](https://vitejs.dev/) for fast, light-weight client-side rendering alternative.
 Although other frameworks have a lot to